-Pesticides used shall be EPA-approved and applied, stored and disposed of in accordance with EPA-approved labels and by persons appropriately trained, licensed and supervised.
+Pesticides used shall be approved by the Environmental Protection Agency (EPA) and applied, stored and disposed of in accordance with EPA-approved labels and by persons appropriately trained, licensed and supervised.
+Landowners or their designated representative shall document pesticide usage.

 The Environmental Protection Agency (EPA) approves the use of pesticides for specific situations and on specific plants or animals, at specified application rates.
-The landowner is responsible for ensuring that the planned use of a pesticide is in compliance with the EPA label requirements.
+The landowner is responsible for ensuring that the planned use of a pesticide complies with the EPA label requirements.

 Please consult the ATFS resource page for links to the EPA and other relevant resources for additional information on EPA-approved pesticides.